josephvusich/fdf/docs/README-header.md

 ## Installation
 ### System Requirements

-* Go with CGO support enabled
+* Go (with CGO support enabled on non-Windows platforms)
 * One of the following platforms:

 | Platform | Minimum version | Reason |